Mongolia

 People-to-People links

 People-to-people links between Australia and Mongolia continue to grow strongly.
-Since 1993-94, over 600 Australian scholarships have been provided to Mongolians to study in Australia.
-This has created a vibrant alumni network, affectionately known as ‘Mozzies’, many of whom have become influential Mongolian parliamentarians, officials and businesspeople.
+Since 1993, the Australian Government has supported over 760 Australia Awards Scholarships to Mongolia citizens including over 500 female awardees.
+This has created a vibrant alumni network, affectionately known as 'Mozzies', many of whom have become influential Mongolian parliamentarians, officials and business people.

 Australia has long had a volunteer presence in Mongolia.
-Since 2011, over 300 Australian volunteers have contributed to Mongolia's development, with around 18 placements alone in 2020.
+Since 2011, 230 Australian volunteers have contributed to Mongolia's development, with 45 in-country volunteers over the last five years.
 Business is further deepening links between Australia and Mongolia.
-More than 650 Australians live in Mongolia, with a further 1,000 Australians visiting Mongolia on short-term assignments at any time.
-Over 50 Australian businesses are engaged in Mongolia, including several large companies operating in the mining sector.
+Around 500 Australians live in Mongolia, with a further 4000 Australians visiting in 2023-2024.
+Over 60 Australian businesses are engaged in Mongolia, including several large companies operating in the mining sector.

 Australia and Mongolia cooperate on many global and regional issues, including in defence and security.
 Contributing to international peacekeeping and security has been a particular focus of our cooperation.
 Australians and Mongolians have served together in UN peacekeeping operations including in South Sudan.
 We have also both deployed on coalition operations in Iraq and Afghanistan, as well as peacekeeping operations in Kosovo and Sierra Leone.
 Australia and Mongolia hold regular bilateral defence policy talks, and Australia participates in the annual Khaan Quest peacekeeping exercises hosted by Mongolia.